TutubanaS/lensor-ai/README.md

 ## Overview

-This project is a development grade FastAPI for the Vehicle Damage Detection Assignment
+This project is a development grade FastAPI for the Vehicle Damage Detection Assignment.
+I didn't include a dockerfile due to time constraints.

 ## Project Structure
 - **app/app.py**: Contains the FastAPI application and endpoints for vehicle damage detection